 How much do replacement windows cost?
 This is one of the most frequently asked questions in the industry, yet one of the most difficult to answer.
 The truth is that there isn’t a straightforward answer in terms of how much you’ll pay for a window, and the price tag varies from company to company.

 "How much do replacement windows cost?"
 This is one of the most frequently asked questions in the industry, yet one of the most difficult to answer.
-The truth is that there isn’t a straightforward answer in terms of how much you’ll pay for a window, and the price tag varies from company to company.
+The truth is that there isn’t a straightforward answer in most cases for window replacement cost, and the price tag varies between each company.

 Before you contact a window company for your quote, it helps to understand the variables that influence price.
 A quote is not your final bill, and the overall cost can change if complications or unforeseen events arise.

-Perhaps one of the biggest influencers of the price of a replacement window is quality.
+Perhaps one of the biggest influences on the price of a replacement window is quality.
 All replacement windows are not created equal, and quality ultimately reflects on the price.

-Vinyl is the most cost-effective option for replacement windows - as long as you select a high-grade vinyl window, you’ll see energy savings down the road and more money in your wallet.
+Vinyl is the most cost-effective option for replacement windows.
+As long as you select a high-grade vinyl window, you’ll see energy savings down the road and more money in your wallet.
 They require very little natural resources and they are easy to install for a skilled contractor.
 Best of all, it costs $0 to maintain vinyl windows.

 Sure, wood is an excellent insulator, but energy efficient, vinyl window frames are filled with foam to keep your home warmer in the winter and cooler in the summer.
 It’s the same insulation effect as wood but at nearly half the cost.

-Fiberglass windows is an alternative to both wood and vinyl windows.
+Fiberglass windows are an alternative to both wood and vinyl windows.
 These are high-quality windows but are usually priced about 30% higher than vinyl.